On $p$-adic Simpson and Riemann-Hilbert correspondences in the imperfect residue field case: -adic Simpson correspondence and Hodge--Tate rigidity

 \begin{proof} Item (1) will be proved in Thm. \ref{thm514}, where we also prove some cohomology vanishing results for later use; Items (2)-(4) are formal consequences of Item (1), and will be proved after Thm. \ref{thm514}.

 Let us now sketch the ideas of the proof of Item (1), which mimics the strategy of \cite{LZ17}.
 The main content of the proof can be summarized in the following diagram

 Here, the top horizontal equivalences are due to Brinon as in Thm. \ref{thmBrinonSen}.
 The vertical functors are defined by ``taking unipotent part under the $\Gamma_\geom$-action".
-Note that a natural question then is if the composite functor $\rep_{G_K}(C) \to \rep_{\Gamma_K}(\hatkinfty)$ depends on the choices of $t_i$: indeed it does not, as answered in Step 2 in the proof of Thm. \ref{thm514}. \end{proof}
+A natural question here is that if the composite functor $\rep_{G_K}(C) \to \rep_{\Gamma_K}(\hatkinfty)$ depends on the choices of $t_i$: indeed it does not, as answered in Step 2 in the proof of Thm. \ref{thm514}. \end{proof}